 Active lab participation is a requirement of all students with top priorities of learning and safety!
-Below are the rules for the nursing skills/assessment lab.
+Below are some of the rules for the nursing skills/assessment lab.

-- Treat the lab as a clinical setting be professional, respectful, and considerate of others. - Treat manikins as real patients keep them as covered as possible and move with care. - Students are required to wear the AUM white/black scrubs while working and practicing in the lab. - Work safely utilizing proper body mechanics while practicing assessment and skills. - NO food is allowed in the lab and drinks must have lids or tops drinks must also be kept on the tables and not near the bed areas.
-Throw away drinks when done. - Practicing procedures on other students such as blood pressure checks should be observed by a faculty. - Do NOT take supplies or equipment out of the cabinets or from the lab area.
-If you need additional supplies, please ask. - If you would like to check out equipment, videos, or books it must be approved by lab staff and logged in the check-out folder. - Notify lab staff of problems such as broken equipment, spills, empty soap dispensers, etc. - Leave the lab as you found it make sure to lower beds, put side rails up, tuck in bed linens, and throw away trash. - Dispose of materials in the proper containers NEVER put sharps in the trash cans and NEVER put trash in the sharps containers. - Unless directed by the instructor for calculations or drug apps, cell phones are NOT allowed out during lab time.
-They should be turned to silent and kept in your bag within the cubby boxes. - When in doubt ASK!
+- Treat the lab as a clinical setting be professional, respectful, and considerate of others. - Treat manikins as real patients keep them as covered as possible and move with care. - Students are required to wear the AUM white/black scrubs while working and practicing in the lab. - Work safely utilizing proper body mechanics while practicing assessment and skills. - NO food or drink is allowed in the lab.

+- Practicing procedures on other students such as blood pressure checks should be observed by a faculty. - Do NOT take supplies or equipment out of the cabinets or from the lab area.
+If you need additional supplies, please ask. - If you would like to check out equipment, videos, or books it must be approved by lab staff and logged in the check-out folder. - Notify lab staff of problems such as broken equipment, spills, empty soap dispensers, etc. - Leave the lab as you found it make sure to lower beds, put up side rails, tuck in bed linens, and throw away trash. - Dispose of materials in the proper containers NEVER put sharps in the trash cans and NEVER put trash in the sharps containers. - Unless directed by the instructor for calculations or drug apps, cell phones are NOT allowed out during lab time.
+They should be turned to silent and kept in your bag. - When in doubt ASK!
-During lab time for class, practice, or validations, students are asked to store their skills bags and other personal items in the cubby boxes provided in the NRC.

 Please do not bring valuables in the lab as we cannot be responsible for lost or stolen items.

-Also during lab time, students are required to perform procedures on manikins and on each other.
+During lab time, students are required to perform procedures on manikins and on each other.
 Every effort will be made to protect the privacy of students.
-Procedures performed on each other include, but are not limited to, bed baths, oral hygiene, physical exam techniques, transfer and positioning, and range of motion.
+Procedures performed on each other include, but are not limited to, oral hygiene, physical exam techniques, transfer and positioning, blood pressure, and range of motion.